 It is interesting to look at the growth charts to understand how the bulk of artists behave.
 For starters, the graph of the difference in the number of followers (in absolute terms) has almost the same shape as the graph of the number of raw followers of the artists we saw at the beginning, as expected:

 The 1% continues to dominate the growth market in absolute terms, and there is another 1% of artists that are losing followers.
 It is striking that only 2.5% of artists (more or less) gain more than 1,000 followers during the 3-4 weeks in which the data was collected.
 This indicates that, in absolute terms (which are the main indicator) more than 95% of artists remain stable.

-To finish, we consider the graph that shows the difference in followers “normalized” by the average of the measurements.
+To finish, let’s consider the graph that shows the difference in followers “normalized” by the average of the measurements.
 It should be noted that it closely resembles the shape of this graph that we have just seen, but in this case we do have a really interesting variability between the number of followers on Spotify:

 In this case we can draw at least two very interesting conclusions:

 - The truly remarkable group of artists with relative growth is around 0.5% of total artists.

 - There are 20% of artists that decrease or remain without growth.
 The logarithm of 0 or null values does not exist, so the first percentiles do not appear on this graph.